Uomocosa/Leles-Standard-of-Combat/content/Notes & Images/Character Creation.md

 ----
 ### For Beginners: Templates and Prompts
-To get right into rolling dice with no hassle, choose a [[Character Templates|Character Template]].
+To get right into rolling dice with no hassle, choose a [[Fast Setup • Preconstruted Characters|Preconstruted Characters]]
 This will get you started playing instantly without learning the point-build system.
 You can also use the [[Character Prompts]] to get story and background ideas flowing for your new character.

 ----
 ### For Experienced Players: Custom Built Characters
- For more fielded RPG veterans, I have stealed from *CROWN and SKULL*, a robust, indepth point buy creation system.
-This super-flexible method lets you create everything using hero point costs and discounts... even [[Custom Spells|Spells]], [[Custom Equipment|Equipment]], and [[Companions]]
+ For more fielded RPG veterans, I have stolen from *CROWN and SKULL*, a robust, in depth point buy creation system.
+This super-flexible method lets you create everything using hero point costs and discounts... even [[Custom Spells|Spells]], [[Custom Equipment|Equipment]], and [[Companions]].

 ----
 #